FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/upgrade_ibmi.md

 1. Creates a temporary library.
 2. Extracts your configuration, COM file, CAT file into this temporary library.
 3. Saves your IFS directories by moving them to new directories having the same name but which are suffixed by “\_save”.
-4. Saves your <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> libraries in the SAVF located in the temporary lib.
+4. Saves your {{< TransferCFT/transfercftname >}} libraries in the SAVF located in the temporary lib.
-5. Replaces the binaries in your CFTPGM libraries by those of the new <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> version.
+5. Replaces the binaries in your CFTPGM libraries by those of the new {{< TransferCFT/transfercftname >}} version.
-6. Replaces your IFS directories by those of the new <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> version.
+6. Replaces your IFS directories by those of the new {{< TransferCFT/transfercftname >}} version.
-7. Imports your configuration into your upgraded <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span>.
+7. Imports your configuration into your upgraded {{< TransferCFT/transfercftname >}}.

-As a result, your <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> binaries are upgraded, but their location is conserved.
+As a result, your {{< TransferCFT/transfercftname  >}} binaries are upgraded, but their location is conserved.

 ### Upgrading multi-node installations